lsst-ts/observatory-ops-docs/Operational-Procedures/Control-System-Upgrade/Deployment-Activities/summit/index.rst

 File a `Jira ticket <https://jira.lsstcorp.org/projects/IHS>`_ with Chilean IT for access.
 Once able to log into Rancher:

 #.
-Select the andes cluster.
+Select the yagan cluster.
 #.
 Click the Kubeconfig File button in top-right.
 #.
 Near bottom of dialog, click the download link.